 We currently have a non-exclusive license to one U.S. patent, which we have licensed to Gossamer as part of the June 24, 2018 license agreement.
 We rely on the licensor to maintain this patent and otherwise protect the intellectual property covered by this non-exclusive license.
 We have limited control over these activities or over any other intellectual property that may be related to our in-licensed intellectual property.
 For example, we cannot be certain that activities by the licensor have been or will be conducted in compliance with applicable laws and regulations.
 We may have no control or input over whether, and in what manner, our licensor may enforce or defend the patent against a third-party.
 The licensor may enforce or defend the patent less vigorously than if we had enforced or defended the patent ourselves.
 Further, the licensor may not necessarily seek enforcement in scenarios in which we would feel that enforcement was in our best interests.
-For example, the licensor may not enforce the patent against a competitor of ours who is not a direct competitor of the licensor.
-If our in-licensed intellectual property is found to be invalid or unenforceable, then the licensor may not be able to enforce the patent against a competitor of ours.
+For example, the licensor may not enforce the patent against a competitor of ours.
 Our non-exclusive license does not prevent a third party from seeking and obtaining a non-exclusive license to the same patent that we license.
 If we fail to meet our obligations under the non-exclusive license agreement, then the licensor may terminate the license agreement.
 If the license agreement is terminated, the former licensor may seek to enforce the intellectual property against us.
 We may choose to terminate the license agreement, and doing so would allow a third party to seek and obtain an exclusive license to the patent.
-If a third party obtains an exclusive license to intellectual property formerly licensed to us, then the third party may seek to enforce the intellectual property against us.
+If a third party obtains an exclusive license to intellectual property against us.
 The occurrence of any of the foregoing may negatively impair our collaboration with Gossamer and prevent us from realizing the intended benefits of this collaboration.